AIR CONDITIONING REPAIR

 Indoor Unit Evaporator fans help boil off the low pressure liquid refrigerant within the evaporator indoor unit by pulling higher temperature air across the coil.
 Damaged evaporator fans will increase indoor temperatures due to reduced airflow and heat being removed from the temperature controlled space.
 Depending on HVACR system type they can also reduce the amount of suction superheat back to the compressor, increasing the risk of liquid refrigerant flooding back and damaging the compressor.

-During our engineers investigations we determine if the fan motors have burnt out due to things like electrical earth faults, damaged fan blades or impellers limiting airflow, checking the control panel single or three phase electrical contactors and electrical controls.
+During an engineers investigations they determine if the fan motors have burnt out due to things like electrical earth faults, damaged fan blades or impellers limiting airflow, checking the control panel single or three phase electrical contactors and electrical controls.

-We then directly source all the necessary replacement parts and fit them to bring your Air Conditioning system back on line.
+We work with clients to directly source all the necessary replacement parts and arrange for replacement to bring Air Conditioning system back on line.
 In some scenarios, we are also able to arrange for failed fan motors to be rewired and kept on site as part of clients critical spares.

 AIR CONDITIONING COMPRESSOR REPAIRS

-Following our engineers investigations we can offer a full range of minor and major compressor repair services.
+Following an engineers investigations we work with clients to develop a full range of minor and major compressor repair services.
 This could range from replacing faulty electrical solenoids, capacity control valves, crank case heaters, temperature sensors, pressure switches, etc to full compressor rebuilds.
-Should it not be possible to rebuild compressors on site or there is an urgent requirement, we may also able to offer a compressor service exchange.
+Should it not be possible to rebuild compressors on site or there is an urgent requirement, we review the feasibility of a compressor service exchange.

 Where compressor motors have burned out this can produce a chemical reaction between the refrigerant and oil with the system, resulting in high levels of acid that need to be removed as part of the repair.
 Depending on the Air Conditioning system type, refrigerant, liquid line drier cores and oil often require recovering and sent for disposal to prevent acid recontaminating the new compressors electrical motor windings.